Learning Center Features

 - Core principles to valuing data

-This resource from the Internet of Water guides users through the process of valuing data, highlighting a variety of economic methods and provides step-by-step guidance.
+This resource guides users through the process of valuing data, highlighting a variety of economic methods, and provides step-by-step guidance.

 This guidance document is intended to help pilots, hubs, and data producers evaluate their efforts to promote water data.
 The guidance is designed to create frameworks for evaluation and develop assessment metrics.
 The guidance targets different stages of effort (e.g., stakeholder outreach, pilot design, and output evaluation, among others).

-The IoW has developed the following guide to various types of agreements for use between federal and state agencies and data organizations.
-Ideally, emerging IoW hubs will be able to use this text as a guide for navigating the task of developing such agreements with partner agencies and organizations.
+The Nicholas Institute’s Water Policy Program developed this guide to various types of agreements for use between federal and state agencies and data organizations.
+Ideally, emerging IoW hubs will be able to use this text to navigate the task of developing such agreements with partner agencies and organizations.